Skip to content

 Methods (brief)

 Samples were collected in sterilised sealed glass containers from street vendors and transported to the laboratory within two days.
-Digestion and analysis by AAS.
-Statistical analysis by one-way ANOVA in Microsoft Excel.
+Analysis was by AAS; sample preparation and digestion chemistry are not specified.
+Statistical analysis was by one-way ANOVA in Microsoft Excel.
 No LOD or LOQ values are specified, and BDL is not numerically defined; this limits quantitative utility.
 The study does not distinguish branded vs. unbranded ketchup or report processing/storage conditions.

 Implications